Employment Disputes – Retaliation / Adverse Employment Action – Florida Whistleblower Act

 A court may award reasonable attorney’s fees, court costs, and expenses to the prevailing party under F.S.
 448.104.

-Todd C. Passman, P.A. handles employment litigation in Fort Pierce, Port St. Lucie, Vero Beach, Stuart, and Okeechobee, Florida, and surrounding areas.
+Todd C. Passman, P.A., employment litigation attorney, handles employment cases in Fort Pierce, Port St. Lucie, Vero Beach, Stuart, and Okeechobee, Florida, and surrounding areas.
 If you have claim concerning an employment matter including, retaliation, FLSA, or other issues surrounding employment, we may be able to help you.